Undergraduate Research, Scholarship and Creative Activity

 LOCAL | REGIONAL | NATIONAL

-This event focuses on our students, faculty advisers, and the breadth of undergraduate research taking place on UW System campuses.
+This event focuses on the breadth of undergraduate research taking place on UW System campuses.
 This is a unique opportunity to educate our state legislators about the value of undergraduate research to students, faculty, and regional economic development.

 The annual UW-System wide undergraduate conference includes a wide range of presentation topics and formats from all disciplines and majors.
-The annual conference moves around the state for host sites.
 UW-Parkside students involved in student-faculty collaborative scholarly work are encouraged to talk with your faculty mentor about registering and attending this annual meeting.

 Undergraduate Research Apprenticeship Program | URAP

 UW-Parkside's URAP program is designed to facilitate opportunities for undergraduate students to build closer professional connections with their instructors through their involvement in a collaborative research experience.
 These competitive awards provide funds to the students during the semester as they work on their projects.
 Faculty and academic staff are supported by the Provost's Office to engage undergraduates in research/creative artistry activities in one-on-one mentorships.
 Each student is rewarded with a stipend after the completion of their research.

 - To create and expand opportunities for undergraduates and faculty or academic staff to work as collaborators in the search for knowledge; to involve students in the creation of that knowledge and to acknowledge and celebrate the accomplishments of undergraduate researchers.

 - To foster critical thinking and active learning in students.